RPI-WCL/pilots/README.md

 * **Configure aliases**

-  In order to make sure that aliases for the `plc` and `plcsim` compiler commands are correctly figured as well as the definition of $PILOTS_HOME, make sure that you are in the [root directory](https://github.com/RPI-WCL/pilots) of the project and then use the following command:
+  In order to make sure that aliases for the `plc` and `plcsim` compiler commands are correctly figured as well as the definition of `$PILOTS_HOME`, make sure that you are in the [root directory](https://github.com/RPI-WCL/pilots) of the project and then use the following command:

   ~~~
   source setenv